rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example15.md

 ---
 comments: true
 ---

-** This example demonstrates how to use the Add-DiaNodeSpacer cmdlet to add spacer nodes that assist with diagram alignment. (part of Diagrammer.Core) **
+This example demonstrates how to use the Add-DiaNodeSpacer (part of Diagrammer.Core) cmdlet to add spacer nodes that assist with diagram alignment.

-This is a simple example demonstrating how to create a 3-tier web application diagram using the PSGraph module, without using any object icons.
+The `Add-DiaNodeSpacer` cmdlet allows you to insert invisible spacer nodes into your diagram.
+These spacer nodes do not appear in the final output but play a crucial role in controlling the alignment and spacing of visible nodes.
+By strategically placing spacer nodes, you can resolve layout issues—such as centering or evenly distributing nodes—ensuring your diagram appears balanced and visually organized.

 ```powershell title="PowerShell: Example1.ps1 - param block"
 [CmdletBinding()]